 Feeding Therapy and Autism - Is is Behavioural?

 I believe that every feeding intervention for kids with autism should be comprehensive and involve a screening for oral-motor, sensory processing, and medical/gastrointestinal issues.
 If a child is demonstrating challenging feeding behaviours, it should not be assumed that the feeding issue is a "behavioural issue."
 Behaviour is a form of communication.
 All of the above contributors need to be ruled-out before a child's feeding problems are labelled as behavioural.

 As a Feeding Therapist, I also believe in treating all children with respect when approaching their feeding difficulties using a responsive, play-based, child-directed, and accepting approach.
 I love using language like "Food Explorer, Food Adventures, and Food Science" to help kids build confidence in their ability to learn about new foods.
-I use a mixed-bag of approaches when working with kids with autism - sensory steps, oral-motor strategies, family meals, food chaining, and behavioural strategies are just a few of the ways I help kids move toward improved eating.
+I use a mixed-bag of approaches when working with autistic kids - sensory steps, oral-motor strategies, family meals, food chaining, and working through mealtime behaviours are just a few of the ways I help kids move toward improved eating.
 There is no one particular feeding approach or one-size-fits-all method when supporting children on their feeding journey.

 If I was helping a child learn about broccoli, we might do this: